mesonbuild/meson/docs/markdown/Build-options.md

 ### Arrays

 Arrays represent an array of strings.
 By default the array can contain arbitrary strings.
-To limit the possible values that can used set the `choices` parameter.
+To limit the possible values that can be used set the `choices` parameter.
 Meson will then only allow the value array to contain strings that are in the given list.
 The array may be empty.
 The `value` parameter specifies the default value of the option